pdee/pdee/doc/variables-python-mode.rst

 py-pyflakes-command-args
 ------------------------
-List of string arguments to be passed to pyflakes.
+String arguments to be passed to pyflakes.

 Default is ""